Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

      	/* Error handling */
      ```

-     When `app_id` is no longer needed, release it using the `free()` function.
+     When `app_id` is no longer needed, release it using `free()`.

-   - Check whether the component with the given component context is terminated:
+   - Verify whether the component with the given component context is terminated:

      ```
      bool terminated = false;